TeamMGE/GenomeBioinformaticsCourse/_episodes/61-COOIII.md

 >> we for example we have lines like
 >>          1.1   15.8   0.0        1.5   15.4   0.0    1.2  1  SPOM002124_ptf2              SPBC16G5.13.1:pep SPBC16G5.13 12
 >>
->> present in the first iteration/search, but they disappears from subsequent searches because they are not true and the better profile thros them out
+>> present in the first iteration/search, but they disappears from subsequent searches because they are not true and the better profile throws them out
 >{: .solution}
 {: .challenge}
 >>

 ## Limits of iterative profile searches and how the reverse -being hit by a profile- solves this

 Next we will use a query the sequence from the med11 annotated protein from the protist Trichomonas available here: https://rest.uniprot.org/uniprotkb/A2E1L7.fasta.
 Use wget to get it to gemini as described above, or download this sequence from UNIPROT to your laptop and then scp it to gemini.